 - DS records are securely maintained and are not a part of the academic transcript.

-- The protocol for requesting release of records is documented on the DS website.
+- Process for requesting release of records is documented on the DS policy page.

 Access to Technology

 - Accessible Computing opportunities are provided for all PCC students across the college.
 The standard configuration of computer lab stations includes access technologies, but additional software or hardware can be requested through DS and placed as needed when appropriate.

 - PCC Libraries provide loaner equipment including a variety of assistive technologies.
 These options are afforded on a first-come first-served basis.

 - Disability Services provides classroom based equipment on an individualized basis through the accommodation process.

 - Disability Services loans equipment as a courtesy to assist students in the process of discovering which tools and techniques are most effective for them as learners, and as a means to address a short-term or acute need.
 The loans are made on a term-by-term basis and are not meant to provide ongoing personal home-based use of college-owned equipment.